juev/awesome-stars/README.md

 - [lazytiger/trojan-rs](https://github.com/lazytiger/trojan-rs) – Trojan server and proxy programs written in Rust
 - [martinvonz/jj](https://github.com/martinvonz/jj) – A Git-compatible VCS that is both simple and powerful
 - [matiaskorhonen/paper-age](https://github.com/matiaskorhonen/paper-age) – Easy and secure paper backups of secrets
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) – Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [ms-jpq/sad](https://github.com/ms-jpq/sad) – CLI search and replace | Space Age seD
 - [mycelial/mycelite](https://github.com/mycelial/mycelite) – Mycelite is a SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
 - [neovide/neovide](https://github.com/neovide/neovide) – No Nonsense Neovim Client in Rust